apostrophecms/docs/docs/guide/sending-email.md

 # Sending email from your Apostrophe project

-Any module in Apostrophe can send email through the [`email()`](/reference/modules/module.html#featured-methods) method and the popular [nodemailer](https://nodemailer.com/) package.
+Any module in Apostrophe can send email by calling its own [`self.email()`](/reference/modules/module.html#featured-methods) method and the popular [nodemailer](https://nodemailer.com/) package.
 However, prior to sending an email using this method, either the `nodemailer` option of the `@apostrophecms/email` module needs to be configured, or another Nodemailer transport needs to be defined as `self.transport` in that same module.
 The `nodemailer` option will pass any values to the [`createTransport` method](https://nodemailer.com/about/) of the nodemailer app.

 Due to the difficulty of ensuring that emails are delivered reliably, we recommend that you utilize a delivery provider.
-However, if your server is set-up with both [DKIM](https://www.dkim.org/) and [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) ([DMARC](https://en.wikipedia.org/wiki/DMARC)) configured correctly, you can easily use the `sendmail` server app.
+However, if your server is set up with both [DKIM](https://www.dkim.org/) and [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) ([DMARC](https://en.wikipedia.org/wiki/DMARC)) configured correctly, you can easily use the `sendmail` server app.

 ## Configuring to use `sendmail`